LOST-STATS/lost-stats.github.io/Model_Estimation/Research_Design/propensity-score-matching.md

 ## Conceptual Basis

 Drawing causal inferences from non-random, observational data faces a critical methodological challenge.
 Treatment and non-treatment groups are not equal in expectation so the observed differences in outcomes cannot be attributed to the treatment condition.
 Propensity score matching (PSM) method is intended to overcome this challenge.
-The big idea is: if we can find a set of covariates ($X_i$) that is determinant of whether a participant gets treated or not, we can estimate a treatment effect by using only the observations with identical value of $X_i$.
-In other words, the PSM approach is based on the conditional independence assumption, i.e., treatment is considered as good as random conditional on a known set of $X_i$.
+The big idea is: if we can use a set of covariates ($X_i$) to estimate the probability $p_i$ that a given observation gets treated or not, we can estimate a treatment effect by adjusting for $p_i$.
+The PSM approach identifies the effect of treatment on outcome if the conditional independence assumption is true, i.e., treatment is considered as good as random conditional on a known set of $X_i$.

+Traditionally adjustment for $p_i$ has been done by selecting a matching subset of control observations with $p_i$ similar to treatment observations.
+However, the combination of selecting a matching subset with propensity score estimation may actually increase bias [(King and Nielsen, 2019)](https://dspace.mit.edu/handle/1721.1/128459) and so the use of inverse probability weighting, where units are weighted according to the inverse of the probability that a given unit received the treatment level they did.

 ## The Matching Workflow

-Thanks to Dr. David Liebowitz's causal inference in educational research [class](https://www.daviddliebowitz.com/teaching) at the University of Oregon, I learned the following steps to conduct PSM in practice:
+Borrowing from [David Liebowitz](https://www.daviddliebowitz.com/teaching), the workflow for using propensity score matching can be given by:

 1. Investigate the selection process explicitly by fitting a "selection model".
 Specifically, fit a logistic regression model below with treatment group membership as the outcome variable and predictors you believe describe the process of selection.

-$$ D_i = \frac{1}{1 + e^{-X_i \theta_i}} $$
+$$ Pr(D_i=1) = \frac{1}{1 + e^{-X_i \theta_i}} $$

-2. Use the fitted selection model to estimate the fitted probability of selection into treatment ($\hat{p}$) for each participant, store these propensity scores (estimated probabilities) into a new variable in your dataset.
+2. Use the fitted selection model to estimate the fitted probability of selection into treatment ( $\hat{p}_i$ ) for each participant.
+Store these propensity scores (estimated probabilities) into a new variable in your dataset.

 3. Stratify the sample using the propensity scores.
 A rule of thumb here is at least five strata (removing up to 90% of the observed bias).

-4. Within each stratum, check whether the balancing condition has been satisfied.
-If not, re-stratify (combining or splitting strata) or go back to re-specify your $X_i$ until balance is achieved.
+4. Within each stratum, check whether the balancing condition (no mean differences in the $X_i$s or mean propensity score between treatment and control) has been satisfied.
+If not, re-stratify (combining or splitting strata) or go back to re-specify your $X_i$, perhaps by adding polynomial terms and interactions until balance is achieved.

 5. Estimate the treatment effect within each stratum.